xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **5.1 Known bugs**
 This build is currently in alpha, therefore several bugs are still present
 BUG list:
+ - MIPSLE builts can suffer fatal crashes under rare circumstances such as several sensor connecting and disconnecting at the same time several times.
+It is adviced to use a daemon to ensure their restart.

 **5.2 Feature Roadmap**
+ - Clarifies some log message better
+ - Make an echo mode available to assist for installations reporting also errors differently
  - Make stress test with MIPSLE cache lib jac
- - Make an echo mode available to assist for installations reporting also errors differently
  - Add database management tools
  - API for custom reports in excel/CVS format to be sent per email
  - Add option for export format (' or ")
- - Allow grouping of gates (and handling of replication)
  - Decoupled channels from TCP and add serial support

 **5.3 Development TODOs**